LemesoftNostalgic/sprint-o-matic/README.md

 The software is licensed under Apache-2.0 license.
 You are therefore free to branch it for extra development or propose pull requests for it.
-Due to the nature of a hobby project, all help is of course appreciated.
-An initial to-do list is the following:

-Low hanging fruits:
+The following ideas are next on the table:

-* more external maps linked to the map listing (see above)
+* more maps to the map listing [using this procedure](/README-MAPS.md)
-* Allow publication of hand-crafted track designs for a given map
-* gradient slow terrain, for better modeling of staircases and hills
+* Gradient slow terrain, for better modeling of staircases and hills
 * Add control numbering, control descriptions, etc.
-* graphics beautification
+* Graphics beautification
 * Score-O mode (collect contols with score in any order, time limit)
+* Allow creation of hand-crafted track designs for a given map
 * events/multiplayer support (might have to be a paid subcription to cover the server costs)

 A bit more involved:

-* automatic creation of terrain descriptions.
-With sprint orienteering maps, the black color is a problem.
-It is used for symbols that you can run through and symbols that you can't run through.
-There is even some variation from map to map, which makes it difficult for a computer program to determine the meaning of the markings.
-* 3d (human eye is more sensitive to quality when the content is 3d, therefore this requires more polishing than 2d)
+* Automatic creation of terrain descriptions, making [this procedure](/README-MAPS.md) easier.
+* 3d mode

 ## Misc topics